 12 Sep 2018

-All around the world, connectivity is a key driver of economic growth, creating new revenue opportunities, increasing operational efficiency and fuelling innovation.
-Across the public and private sector, it’s long been accepted that universal superfast connectivity will be central to the UK competing globally in the future.
-However, to date there’s not been a consensus on how best to achieve this.
+All around the world, connectivity is a key driver of economic growth.
+Connectivity creates new revenue opportunities, increases operational efficiency and fuels innovation.
+Across the public and private sector, universal superfast connectivity will be central to the UK competing globally in the future.
+However, to date there’s not been a consensus on how best to drive the UK digital economy.

-That’s why I was delighted when the Department for Culture, Media and Sport (DCMS) released the Future Telecoms Infrastructure Report (FTIR) in late July.
-Advocating greater collaboration via a neutral host network model, as well as densifying cellular networks by using small cell architecture, it moves beyond theory to provide pragmatic recommendations on how to deliver next-generation communications.
+That is why I was delighted when the Department for Culture, Media and Sport (DCMS) released the Future Telecoms Infrastructure Report (FTIR) in late July.
+Advocating greater collaboration via a neutral host network model, as well as densifying cellular networks by using small cell architecture.
+It moves beyond theory to provide pragmatic recommendations on how to deliver next-generation communications.

 Going full fibre